Bockit/browser-tools/README.md

 Support
 -------

-It's very poorly tests at the moment but the idea is to support IE9+ for now.
+It's very poorly tested at the moment but the idea is to support IE9+ for now.
 Either making a separate polyfill module that shims in what's needed for browser-tools, or make ie8 versions of functions which don't work.

 No AJAX
 -------